Siebren Versteeg: bitforms gallery

-bitforms gallery began representation of the artist in 2022, on the occasion of Versteeg’s second solo exhibition, mounted in 2022, Up The Ghost.
-Playing on the technological idiom “to give up the ghost”, which refers to the moment a machine stops working.
-Artworks in the show “contend with apprehension and loss", a personal and cultural reference inspired by the death of the artist's father "as well as with the recent public engagements regarding digital ephemera and commodification”.
+bitforms gallery began representation of the artist in 2022, on the occasion of Versteeg's second solo exhibition, mounted in 2022, Up The Ghost.
+Playing on the technological idiom "to give up the ghost", which refers to the moment a machine stops working.
+Artworks in the show "contend with apprehension and loss", a personal and cultural reference inspired by the death of the artist's father "as well as with the recent public engagements regarding digital ephemera and commodification".
 Multiple algorithmically painted works in the show demonstrated how Versteeg's practice engages with painting through ultra-high-resolution images that develop slowly over time, in complex detail, rather than quickly rendering comparably less-resolved pictures.
-In the press text, Versteeg said the painted artworks are “generated at a level of detail that surpasses the limitations of display technology as it currently stands”.
+In the press text, Versteeg said the painted artworks are "generated at a level of detail that surpasses the limitations of display technology as it currently stands".

-One reviewer described Up The Ghost as a collection of “images generated by algorithms or software in various possible forms and applications” where “the complexity of the ideas being executed in each work becomes evident” the longer the viewer observes and considers each work.
+One reviewer described Up The Ghost as a collection of "images generated by algorithms or software in various possible forms and applications" where "the complexity of the ideas being executed in each work becomes evident" the longer the viewer observes and considers each work.
 Exhibited in Up The Ghost, Versteeg's Possibly Living People (2022) demonstrates how the artist works through multiple iterations of a single, complex idea to arrive at a resolute form.
-Versteeg realized Possibly Living People in multiple formats between 2019-2022, although he credits Dodd Galleries as the work's initial patron.
+Versteeg realized Possibly Living People in multiple formats between 2019 and 2022, although he credits Dodd Galleries as the work's initial patron.
 For example, the work also appeared in Versteeg's 2020 email exhibition In20%Memory as an image of a list of names on a standard gallery wall, foregrounded by a figure looking up at the names.
 The image is staged in a style that recalls pdf offer packages for contemporary artworks.
 In each iteration, Versteeg's work memorializes names from the Wikipedia Category Page titled Possibly Living People, an aggregation of once-noteworthy "individuals of advanced age (over 90), for whom there has been no new documentation in the last decade".
 In the work's 2022 version, names from the page flash across a screen in the style of Enter The Void (2009)'s introductory credits.

 Using Open AI's Dall-E, Versteeg contributed A Continuous Slideshow of Images Returned from Searches for Sol LeWitt Wall Drawing Titles/Instructions (2022) to the gallery's San Francisco show of Artificial Imagination.
 Aligning with Versteeg's malleable practice, his work was said to have varied from its instructions: sometimes yielding "images that barely look like those of LeWitt and others that are very accurate".